joshgummersall/statsd-alerting-backend/readme.md

 when the 90th percentile average time for an event exceeds a certain value.
 You can do that (check out the example configuration for how to set that up).

+Currently you can alert using the following mechanisms: Slack (via Incoming Webhooks), Pagerduty, Log (to stdout), or Email.

 This plugin is very young and I plan to include more sophisticated alerting features as well as more alert types.
 Feel free to leave feedback via the issues for things you would like to see added.